lala-la-flaca/DevOpsBootcamp_12_Terraform_AWS/README.md

 # TERRAFORM
-## 📦 Demo 1
+## 📦 Demo 2
-This exercise is part of Module 12: Terraform in the Nana DevOps Bootcamp.
+This exercise is part of **Module 12**: **Terraform** in the Nana DevOps Bootcamp.
 The goal is to refactor a monolithic Terraform configuration into reusable and maintainable modules.
 You will modularize the previously created Terraform project (VPC, Subnet, Security Group, EC2, etc.) by breaking it down into separate components.
 Each module will define one specific infrastructure resource.
 This approach promotes reusability, easier maintenance, and better scalability.

 ## 📌 Objective
-- Automate the AWS infrastructure using Infrastructure as Code (IaC)
-- Configure Terraform Script to automate deploying Docker Container to EC2
+- Reconfigure ,onolithic terraform into modules.

 ## 🚀 Technologies Used
 - **Terraform**: Infrastructure as Code Tool for managing cloud resources.
 - **AWS**: Cloud Provider
 - **EC2**: Intance on AWS